top of page

 Yes, you read that right.

+Most people think of drug cartels as chaotic, violent, underground operations.
+But Narconomics by Tom Wainwright (a former Economist journalist) reveals something far more unsettling: Cartels operate like corporations.
 They recruit, manage, brand, expand, and even handle public relations.
-They don’t just sell drugs—they manage markets, adapt to policy shifts, and optimize supply chains.
+They don’t just sell drugs—they manage markets, adapt to policy changes, and optimize supply chains.
 In short, they follow the same economic incentives and operational logic that drive legal businesses.

 This book flipped my perspective on crime and economics.
 Here's what stood out—and why it matters.